 Approximately 500 square feet per gallon.
 Spreading rate will vary significantly depending on the porosity and texture of the wood.

-Approximately 4 hours, depending on humidity, temperature and air movement.
-Dry times may also be extended due to excess stain application or lack of stain penetration.
-Be sure surface is thoroughly dry before topcoating.
-(Note to professional—allow 2 to 4 hours dry time at normal room temperature before applying lacquer.)
-When used on hardwood fl oors, allow 24 hours or longer depending on surface and drying conditions.
+Approximately 4 hours, depending on humidity, temperature, and air movement.
+Drying times may also be extended due to excess stain application or lack of stain penetration.
+Be sure surface is thoroughly dry before top coating.
+(Note to professionals—allow 2 to 4 hours drying time at normal room temperature before applying lacquer.)
+When used on hardwood floors, allow 24 hours or longer depending on surface and drying conditions.
 Ideal drying conditions recommended are 70° to 75°F and 35 to 50% humidity.

 Using a cleaning solvent, such as paint thinner or mineral spirits, is recommended for cleanup.
 The use of paint thinners or mineral spirits may violate VOC compliancy in your area.
 Check with your local government agencies to ensure proper compliancy.